jvprosser/cluster-setup/test.md

 ```

 [ ] Determine if you can ssh without a password from one KMS to the other.

 [ ] Before the rsync step you may need to scp the CM host’s id_rsa* to root@keytrustee2:.ssh/

+[ ] Identify the AD group that will have the privs to create keys. (referred to as LDAP_admingroup below)

 [ ] Check both hosts for entropy
 ```